bborgesr/shiny_apps/README.md

 - **group**: an app to help you understand and visualize the process of grouping by and summarizing data frames in R (using the `dplyr` package).

 - **rmd**: an app that lets you interactively type an RMarkdown document and immediately visualize the compiled version of the document (side by side display).
-When you run this app, the first thing that will happen is a window popping up, prompting you to select an Rmd document.
+When you run this app, the first thing that will happen is a window popping up, prompting you to select an Rmd document. (_Note_: this app was very very heavily borrowed from Yihui Xie's brilliant `knitr` package.)

 In order to run the apps, you'll first need to install and load the `Shiny` package (you will only need to do this once):